VCityTeam/UD-Imuv/README.md

 ## Setup Back4App

 Go to [Back4App](https://dashboard.back4app.com/) and create a new account then create a new app.
-Disable client access to create a new class.
-Enable email verification.
+Type the following command line: `cp ./server/default.env.json ./server/env.json` and fill the with your own keys/ids that you can find on the dashboard Back4App website in the tabs App Settings -> Security & Keys.
+Enable email verification App Settings -> Server Settings -> Verification emails then check "Verify User Emails" and "Prevent login if email is not verified" (phone number must be verified) then **save**.

 ## Setup of the coding environment